root39293/yumc-bot/README.md

 ## Setup

-This project communicates with an external server to process user authentication.
+This bot communicates with an external server to process user authentication.
 Therefore, a `.env` file must be used to configure the `URL` and `TOKEN` variables.